What we can expect from Sunderland on Film Take 2

 Some of Sunderland's most magical moments are to be relived on the silver screen - and organisers have now released a taster of what we can expect.

-Audiences were wowed earlier this year when the North East Film Archive opened its treasure chest to reveal amazing footage from more than a century of Sunderand's past.
+Audiences were wowed last year when the North East Film Archive opened its treasure chest to reveal amazing footage from more than a century of Sunderand's past.

 Now a second volume of film memories has been pieced together and is ready to be screened as part of the Sunderland Literature and Creative Writing Festival.